openconfig/gnmic/docs/user_guide/outputs/file_output.md

 ```

 The file output can be used to write to file on the disk, to stdout or to stderr.
-Also includes support for rotating files to control disk utilization and maximum age.
+Also includes support for rotating files to control disk utilization and maximum age using the `rotation` configuration section.

 For a disk file, a file name is required.